Getting Started

 2. Manually enter density readings in the zone input fields

-3. Readings typically range from 0.02 (clear film) to 1.8 (dense black)
+3. Readings typically range from 0.02 (clear film) to 2.5 (very dense)

-Printalyzer USB Integration (Experimental)
+Printalyzer USB Integration

 Configure Printalyzer Densitometer